TheToolsmiths/TheToolsmiths.github.io/_posts/2026-01-18-gdc-2026-toolsmiths-guide.md

 <div class="tooltip">
 <i class="tooltip__icon">i</i>
 <p class="tooltip__content">
-For day 2:
+For day 3:
 This Tool Design roundtable is about the UX of in-house and external toolsets.
 Come and meet, discuss, and find out what everyone has been doing with Tool Design in the last year.
-Examples of topics discussed in previous years are:
+Examples of topics are:
-1. What communication channels do you use to inform users about new tool features?
-E-mail?
-Meetings?
-Videos?
-Gifs?
+1. What user research methods do you use?
-2. What is a ticketing request pipeline that works really well for you?
-3. In what size team did your tool request/ticket pipeline work best?
-This years' questions may be different, or similar!
-Feel free to join, and ask.
+2. Do you have a dedicated user researcher on your team?
+3. What surprises has your research uncovered in the last year?
 </p>
 </div>
 </h4>